nairnish/ENGL-681-Project/README.md

 The package contains the following files:

-DSL-TRAIN.txt 						- Training set for the DSL task DSL-DEV.txt 							- Development set for the DSL task DSL-DEV.txt 							- Unlabelled test set DSL-TEST-UNLABELLED.txt 	- Test set with gold labels README.txt 								- Brief description of the DSL data
+1. DSL-TRAIN.txt - Training set for the DSL task
+2. DSL-DEV.txt - Development set for the DSL task
+3. DSL-DEV.txt - Unlabelled test set
+4. DSL-TEST-UNLABELLED.txt - Test set with gold labels

 Each line in the .txt files are tab-delimited in the format: sentence<tab>language-label